charlielobster/CUDA_NekRS/README.md

 ### 4. Environment Variables

-Let's set up all our environment variables first to use them in build statements.
+Let's define all our environment variables in a script first to use them in build statements.
+Then, we can source the script before running programs in NekRS.

 1. Review the CUDA_NekRS_vars.sh script in this repo.
 Verify the CUDA Toolkit path.
 Find your wifi nic with a call to "ip a".